-- Measuring the inner dimensions of the manhole - Description of pipes and cables entering and exiting the manhole (material, quantity, placement, etc.) - Measuring the internal dimensions of the pipes - Measuring the external dimensions of packages - Measuring the depth of pipes and cables from the ground - Photos of the interior of the manhole and the buried cables and pipes contained therein - Creation of a manhole scheme
+- Measuring the inner dimensions of the manhole - ment. etc.) - Measuring the internal dimensions of the pipes - Measuring the external dimensions of packages - Measuring the depth of pipes and cables from the ground - Photos of the interior of the manhole and the buried cables and pipes contained therein - Creation of a manhole scheme